M. Kontsevich's graph complex and the Grothendieck-Teichmueller Lie algebra: Graph operads and graph complexes

 \end{prop}

-\begin{rem} We note in particular that the cohomology of $\Graphs_2^\whl$ is the Gerstenhaber operad $e_2$ and not the BV operad.
-However, if one quotients out from $\Graphs_2^\whl$ the space spanned by graphs with a tadpole at an internal vertex, the cohomology is the BV operad. \end{rem}
+\begin{rem} We note in particular that the cohomology of $\Graphs_2^\whl$ is the Gerstenhaber operad $e_2$ and not the Batalin-Vilkovisky (BV) operad.
+However, if one quotients out from $\Graphs_2^\whl$ the spaces spanned by graphs with a tadpole at an internal vertex, the cohomology is the BV operad. \end{rem}

 Following \cite{pavol}, one notes that each graph in $\Graphs_n$ decomposes into a (co)product of internally connected components.
 Here ``internally connected'' means connected after deleting all external vertices.
 One can hence write